Kimitsuna-Goblin/GGD/README.md

 #### Description

-This class is the so-called normal distribution.
+This is the so-called normal distribution.

-When approximating a frequency distribution, if you get the result of a normal distribution, please do not hesitate to apply the normal distribution as the model.
+This is provided to compare the adequacy of data modeling between a normal distribution and GGD models.

-You can trace 2 quantiles (e.g., tertiles).
+Also, it can trace 2 quantiles (e.g., tertiles) with the cumulative density function.

 ### 1. Mean of 2 Normal Distributions